diplomegalo/Delsoft.Calendars/README.md

 # Belgian Calendar

 ## Web API
-Integrate the `BelgianCalendar` to a Web API project by using the `AddBelgianCalendarController` method as below:
+Integrate the `BelgianCalendar` to a Web API project by using the `AddBelgianAgendaController` method as below:

 ```c#
 builder.Services.AddControllers()